 Environment Agency wins appeal over landfill site case

-A mother had taken action over Walleys Quarry, Newcastle-under-Lyme, amid concerns over the health over her son, five.
+A mother had taken action over Walleys Quarry in Newcastle-under-Lyme amid concerns over the health of her five-year-old son.

 The Environment Agency has won a Court of Appeal challenge over a Staffordshire landfill site accused of emitting noxious gases that risk shortening the life of a five-year-old boy.

-Lawyers representing Mathew argued there is a “public health emergency” in the vicinity of the quarry, arguing hydrogen sulphide emissions are affecting “hundreds and probably thousands of local people”.
+Lawyers representing Mathew said there is a “public health emergency” in the vicinity of the quarry, arguing that hydrogen sulphide emissions are affecting “hundreds and probably thousands of local people”.

 The High Court was told in August that Mathew is a vulnerable child, born prematurely at 26 weeks with a chronic lung disease and he needed oxygen support for 19 months.